ptloc1992/UserSecretConsoleAppDemo/readme.md

 dotnet user-secrets init
 ```

+As an alternative, you can also right click on the project file and select 'Manage User Secrets', which will create the file for you as well.

 As part of creating the user secrets file, the user secrets id will be added to the project file of your console application:

 ```